 2.1 Location of the Study Area

 The campus of Agriculture College Farm, Pune is located in between latitude N 180 32’17.268’’ and longitude E 73050’37.2084’’and it covers total area of 42 ha.
 The elevation is 557.7 m above mean sea level.
 The College of Agriculture, Pune is situated at the Ganeshkhind Road, Shivaji Nagar, Pune.
 The Research Farm is under culturable command area since 1907 and present study was, therefore, undertaken to prepare detailed soil survey of College of Agriculture Farm, Pune.
-The base map of Agriculture College Farm, Pune was depicted in fig. 1.
+The base map of Agriculture College Farm, Pune was depicted in Fig. 1.

 2.2 Soil Sample Preparation and Laboratory Analysis